MatthijsRepository/Uncertainty-Propagation/README.md

 The JobHandler object is the main interface between the user and the internal functionality.
 The user can load equation trees and `CSVData` dataclass objects to this handler and specify which tasks should be executed.
 The job handler will then perform pre-execution checks, variable initialization, job execution and post-job result storing and data cleaning.
 The user needs to specify the preprocessing and main job routine to the jobhandler by defining a preprocessing and main function.
 The `JobHandler` object has wrapper functions for many of the main functionalities of the code that can be used inside these functions.
 Additionally, the JobHandler also has internal copies of all engines, so the user can also directly access the full engine functionality inside the preprocessing and main functions with the right syntax.
 The jobscript.py file contains an illustration on how this works.
 To load CSV data to variables, the code makes use of a `CSVData` dataclass.
 This is a small dataclass that contains the values, the start and end time and the timestep of the data.
 The `PandasCSVHandler` object can read a CSV to a Pandas dataframe, and can compile it to `CSVData` objects.
 It can also do this for a specific day.
 For convenience, data cleaning methods are owned by this dataclass.
 The usage of this dataclass is because of earlier architectural decisions.
 It is recommended to deprecate usage of this dataclass and move to a purely-pandas based method.

+#### Dependencies
+The code is purely python-based and makes use mostly of standard python libraries: `numpy`, `matplotlib`, `pandas`.
+The code also uses `pvlib` to perform solar zenith angle calculations.
+In case you don't want to use this functionality, simply do not use functionality related to solar zenith angles and comment out the lines in `solar_module.py` related to it.

 ## Overall workflow
 - The user creates instances of the `JobHandler` and `PandasCSVHandler` classes.